mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## 2.10:  Read & Write Text Files

-There are many ways to read from and write to files in **C#** and many tutorials and documents are available online.
+There are many ways to read from and write to files in **C#** and many tutorials & documents are available online.
 In general, reading a file involves the following:
-- Open the file.
-Generally you need a path to point to.
+- Open the file (generally, you need a path to point to).
 - Read a string (whole text or line by line).
-- Tokenize the string using some delimiter characters (such as a comma, space, etc.).
+- Tokenize the string using some delimiter characters (such as a comma, space, etc.)
 - Cast each token to the appropriate data type.
 - Store the result in your data structure.

 We will discuss a simple example that parses points from a text file.
-Using the following text file format, we will read each line as a point and use the first value as x coordinate, the second as y and the third as z of the point.
+Using the following text file format, we will read each line as a point and use the first value as x coordinate, the second as y, and the third as z of the point.
 We will then use these points to create a NURBS curve.

 <img src="point_file.png" width="325">